Hamiltonian and Noether charges in first order gravity: Introduction

-The structure of the paper is as follows: In Section~\ref{sec:2} we review what it means for an action principle to be well posed, which is when it is finite and differentiable.
-In Section~\ref{sec:3} we use some results discussed in the previous section, to review the covariant Hamiltonian formalism taking enough care in the cases when the spacetime has boundaries.
-We begin by defining the covariant phase space and its relation with the canonical phase space.
-Then we introduce the symplectic structure with its ambiguities and its dependence on boundary terms in the action.
+The structure of the paper is as follows: In Section~\ref{sec:2} we present a brief review of the covariant Hamiltonian formalism, in the cases when the spacetime has boundaries.
+We begin by defining the covariant phase space, and introduce the symplectic structure with its ambiguities and its dependence on boundary terms in the action.
 Finally we define the symplectic current structure, and the Hamiltonian and Noether charges.
-In Section~\ref{sec:4} we use the covariant Hamiltonian formalism to study the action of Eq.~(\ref{1}).
-We find the generic boundary terms that appear when we vary the different components of the action.
-In Section~\ref{sec:5} we consider particular choices of boundary conditions in the action principle.
-In particular we study spacetimes with boundaries: Asymptotically flatness at the outer boundaries, and an isolated horizon as an internal one.
-In Section~\ref{sec:6} we study symmetries and their generators for both sets of boundary conditions.
+Here we prove our first result.
+In Section~\ref{sec:3} we recall the most general action for general relativity in the first order formalism, as studied in \cite{crv1}.
+In particular, we consider spacetimes with boundaries: Asymptotically flatness at the outer boundaries, and an isolated horizon as an internal one.
+In Section~\ref{sec:4} we study symmetries and their generators for both sets of boundary conditions.
 In particular we first compute the Hamiltonian conserved charges, and in the second part, the corresponding Noetherian quantities are found.
 We comment on the difference between them.
-We summarize and provide some discussion in the final Section~\ref{sec:7}.
+We summarize and provide some discussion in the final Section~\ref{sec:5}.